RED January – FAQs

 Typically we can be cash poor in January; RED January is free and all-inclusive.

 RED January can empower, educate and support you to start the year as you mean to go on, forming healthy habits to continue throughout January and beyond.

 Do I need to log my activity to show I am taking part in RED January?

 No you don’t need to officially log your daily activity with RED January.
 Many people use our RED January calendar to help track their own activities, which is available in the download section of the RED website.

 You can also choose to share your daily activity with the RED online community via RED January Facebook, Instagram and Twitter.

 What if exercising every day seems too daunting?

-Whether you’re planning on swimming lengths every morning, walking 10 mins a day, attending your favourite fitness class or running 100 miles in the month, set your own goal that works for you and listen to your body.
+Whether you’re planning on swimming lengths every morning, walking 10 minutes a day, attending your favourite fitness class or running 100 miles in the month, set your own goal that works for you and listen to your body.
 Everyone is different.
 We’ll be here to support you every step, splash and pedal of the way!

 Are there any risks associated with exercising every day?